 Children’s early English skills are developed with a focus on spoken grammar and vocabulary growth.
 Children begin learning phonetic sounds.
 They learn to match sounds and letters which is an essential part of early reading and writing development.

 Children continue with a structured phonics programme which moves in to learning spelling patterns.
 Children’s reading fluency becomes well developed alongside questioning to ensure children fully comprehend the text they are reading.
 The children’s writing improves as children learn appropriate use of spelling, grammar and punctuation whilst also communicating, through the written word, text which is interesting and enjoyable to read.

 Children’s reading, writing and speaking skills develop in sophistication.
 Children are able to read with increasing fluency and speed.
 They are able to comprehend challenging texts and infer meaning.
 Their writing is developed and children are able to proof read their work, checking for errors and making important decisions in the editing process.
 Children’s writing shows evidence of higher level punctuation and grammar.
-The children’s written voice evolves as they select the most appropriate vocabulary, phrases, punctuation and grammar, in order to create an engaging piece of writing.
+The children’s written voice evolves as they select the most appropriate vocabulary, phrases, punctuation and grammar, in order to create an engaging and purposeful piece of writing.

 For more information on our English curriculum please see